Ticketfly/jenkins-docker-examples/02-job-dsl/README.md

 # Why using the DSL?

 The Job DSL Plugin allows the programmatic creation of projects using a DSL.
-This method is prefered over managing the job config.xml file(s).
+This method is preferred over managing the job config.xml file(s).
 The DSL is more compact and readable compared to the XML format.
 Since the DSL is executed as a groovy script, it allows runtime logic (docker run time) whereas the XML file is a static content (docker build time).